 The RIG Nacon Revolution X is a wired controller for Xbox consoles and Windows PCs that offers a slew of detailed software customization options.
 It’s also got four customizable rear buttons, adjustable sticks, and optional weights to insert into the grips to give it more heft.

 While other user-customizable controllers have three user profiles you can swap between on the fly, the Revolution X has four — plus a “classic” mode with basic settings and a ring of RGB light around the right stick to remind you what mode you’re in.
 The software app is not the most user-friendly, but the controls go very in-depth.
-Thankfully, there are helpful starting points with presets for arcade fighting games, racing, FPS games, and even sniping.
-It makes it much easier to understand when you have examples for different genres of games.
+Thankfully, there are helpful starting points with presets for arcade fighting games, racing, FPS games, and even sniping, which makes the options much easier to understand.
 Add the ability to customize and remap every button on the controller, as well as a Dolby Atmos for Headphones app license, and you’ve got a lot of customization options.

 The customization doesn’t stop with software, audio, or lighting, however.
 The Revolution X comes with ring spacers to adjust the range of the analog sticks, too, as well as a series of small weights ranging from 10g to 16g, which you can insert into its grips to give them an additional amount of heft.